Decoupling Geometric Planning and Execution in Scalable Multi-Agent Path Finding: Conclusions

 \section{Conclusions}

 We presented a prioritized MAPF framework that separates geometric planning from execution-time coordination.
-Geometric Conflict Preemption (GCP) discourages overlap with higher-priority paths through a one-shot cost inflation on the original graph, reducing downstream congestion without time-expanded modeling.
-The Decentralized Local Controller (DLC) then enforces collision-free execution through local FIFO authorization queues and introduces waiting only under contention.
+Geometric Conflict Preemption discourages overlap with higher-priority paths through a one-shot cost inflation on the original graph without time modeling.
+The Decentralized Local Controller then enforces collision-free execution through local FIFO queues and introduces waiting only under contention.
 The evaluation shows that this decomposition yields stable scalability at large team sizes while preserving competitive SOC, with the largest gains arising in bottleneck-heavy environments where waiting dominates the cost.
-Future work includes adaptive tuning of the inflation parameter, online priority re-ordering based on observed contention, and extensions to richer execution models (e.g., continuous time, kinematic constraints, and heterogeneous teams), while maintaining the local nature of the coordination rule.
+Future work includes adaptive tuning of the inflation parameter, online priority re-ordering based on observed contention.